- I received a ‘’Failed To Import Package: Could Not Decompress Package’’ error when attempting to import an asset within the Unity Editor.

 Create more space on your target disk - you need at least twice the free space of the original package for this to complete properly.

-Does your Unity Project or Unity Package exist in a directory with non-English characters in it?
+Does your Unity project or Unity package exist in a directory with non-Latin characters in it?

 Assign yourself read / write permissions to these directories.